ConorOBrien-Foxx/Fynyl/README.md

 j               operator    [array a, string s] pushes a joined by s
+                            [array a] pushes a joined by nothing .l              operator    [string s] loads file s into the current scope m               meta        [array a, block b] pushes a mapped over b e.g.: _3 3R m| is (3 2 1 0 1 2 3) .m              meta        [array a, block b] same as `m`, but does not push the resulting array e.g.: 5r .m{"my number is "Oo} outputs: my number is 1
+                            my number is 2
+                            my number is 3
+                            my number is 4
+                            my number is 5
-                            [array a] pushes a joined by nothing .l              operator    [string s] loads file s into the current scope m               operator    [array a, block b] pushes a mapped over b .m              operator    [array a, block b] same as `m`, but does not push the resulting array o               operator    [any a] outputs a to STDOUT with a trailing newline p               operator    [any a] outputs the representation of a with a trailing newline q               meta        qx is equivalent to {x}v for a token x r               operator    [number n] pushes a range from 1 to n .r              operator    reads a line of input from the keyboard :r              operator    [string s] pushes the contents of a file specified by s
+o               operator    [any a] outputs a to STDOUT with a trailing newline p               operator    [any a] outputs the representation of a with a trailing newline r               operator    [number n] pushes a range from 1 to n .r              operator    reads a line of input from the keyboard :r              operator    [string s] pushes the contents of a file specified by s